 - Each internship fellow will work with the head and the staff of a Kunstverein chapter according to an individually negotiated schedule during a four (minimum) to eight (maximum) week internship between late May and mid-August.
 20 to 30 hours of work per week.
 Ten fellowships are available.

-Burren College of Art, Ballyvaughan (available through Arcadia Ireland)
+Burren College of Art, Ballyvaughan (available through IFSA Ireland)

 - Study art on the grounds of a 16th-Century castle in rural Ireland